ThrRip/OpenCore-EFI-Lenovo-B360-i5-8400/README.md

-## Details of the PC Used in Debugging
+## Details of the PC used in debugging

 | Items       | Model               |
 | ----------- | ------------------- |